springernature/vpat/springerlink.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Keyboard trapping inside components on SpringerLink pages is rare, and in most cases is managed appropriately, allowing focus to be moved away from any component using standard keystrokes (<kbd>tab</kbd>, <kbd>shift</kbd>, <kbd>esc</kbd>).
+Keyboard trapping inside components on this product's pages is rare, and in most cases is managed appropriately, allowing focus to be moved away from any component using standard keystrokes (<kbd>tab</kbd>, <kbd>shift</kbd>, <kbd>esc</kbd>).
 <br><br>
 Modal dialogs (including those generated by third party scripts) may trap focus and provide inadequate methods of escaping.
 When we become aware of deficiencies, we actively work on repairs of our own, and with third party vendors where required.
 </td>